ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

   Glimpse flashes of flight
   in the bright morning light.
-  Dressed in blue, blue as the sky the boys bow to their ladies who are dancing nearby, the ladies shimmer in gowns of browns.
+  Dressed in blue, blue as the sky the lads bow to their ladies who are dancing nearby, the ladies shimmer in gowns of browns.
   A kaleidoscope of butterflies